-Students in the program may register for alternative electives, including special topics courses following approval by the student's Dissertation Committee.
+Students in the program may register for alternative electives, including special topics courses following approval by the Neuroscience Graduate Coordinator.
 Students are also required to give a seminar one time per year in Neuroscience Seminar and should take 3 journal club courses prior to graduation.